kontena/pharos-cluster/README.md

 ### Required Open Ports

 The following ports are used by the `pharos-cluster` management tool, as well as between nodes in the same cluster.
-These ports are all authenticated, and can safely be left open for public access if required.
+These ports are all authenticated, and can safely be left open for public access if desired.

 | Protocol    | Port        | Service         | Hosts / Addon         | Notes
 |-------------|-------------|-----------------|-----------------------|-------